tohtsky/irspack/Readme.md

 recommender.get_score_remove_seen([0])
 ```

 ## Step 2.
-Evaluation on a validation set
+Evaluate on a validation set

 We have to split the dataset to train and validation set